 Additionally, WV HEAT developed a state-specific curriculum entitled “Travel West Virginia” (TWV).
 This course is designed to provide West Virginia high school students about the importance of tourism in West Virginia and how tourism affects the West Virginia economy.
 Instruction integrates differentiated learning, technology, and informational content standards to provide knowledge and understanding of the nine tourism regions of the state.
 Using West Virginia tourism development strategies that incorporate the economic, physical, social, and cultural geography of the state, students investigate and explore entrepreneurship, professionalism, and marketing strategies to create career building opportunities within the West Virginia hospitality, travel and tourism industry.
 Students utilize problem-solving techniques and participate in hands-on activities to develop an understanding of course concepts.
 TWV is one of the core courses required for the completion of the Hospitality and Tourism pathway available to high school students across the state.

 The major goal of the WVHTA Education Foundation’s scholarship endowment fund and career mentoring program is to complete the educational pathway already underway in West Virginia.
 Scholarships are awarded to high school students across the state.
 WVHTAEF awards scholarships to students seeking post-secondary education in the hospitality and tourism industry.
 Applicants must be West Virginia residents to apply, but may be planning to attend out-of-state schools.
 Currently, the WVHTA EF has created and administers several scholarships:

-Scholarship Application Submission Deadline Extended to June 1, 2020
+Scholarship Application Submission Deadline June 1, 2021